dvdc/selfservice/README.md

 - .net

 ## Note
 As mentioned previously, this is a very old project.
-Please forgive the messiness.
+Please forgive the messiness, I needed to get something out there because otherwise the project was destined to languish in my backups for eternity.
 I'm very open to forks and PRs to try to clean this up.